-- The couple took a rain check today from the school duties because it is their anniversary and they wanted to spend the day together.
+- The couple took a rain check from today’s school duties because it is their anniversary and they wanted to spend the day together.

-- The children took a rain check from the exam as they were told that it is an optional but important assessment.
+- The children took a rain check from the exam as they were told that it was an optional but important assessment.

 - She always takes a rain check when we have to go out together.
 Perhaps she does not like our company.

-The phrase is speculated to come from sports events getting cancelled in the event of rains.
-This is especially true for the high profile events that sell tickets at handsome rates to its patrons.
-In the event of rain when the sport is indeed cancelled, a rain check is provided which gives the audience an assurance that the amount spent on the ticket will be compensated at a later date through another match.
-The meaning slowly changed from this to being something that is avoided or procrastinated for later.
+The phrase is speculated to come from sports events getting cancelled in the event of rain.
+This is especially true for high-profile events that sell tickets at handsome rates to their patrons.
+In the event of rain, when the sport is indeed cancelled, a rain check is provided, which gives the audience assurance that the amount spent on the ticket will be compensated at a later date through another match.
+Gradually, its meaning changed to something that is avoided or procrastinated for later.